LuuDanny/LuuDanny.github.io/projects/sha1.md

   - C
   - Vim
   - SHA-1
-summary: "An implemention of the NIST Secure Hash Algorithm (SHA-1) using c for the purpose of taking in and encript text files."
+summary: "An implementation of the NIST Secure Hash Algorithm (SHA-1) using c for the purpose of taking in and encrypt text files."
 ---

 <div class="text-center p-4">